Bloggbild för: Chemical Guide: Bathroom

 Fragrance

 Many products are fragranced.
-Besides fragrance being highly allergenic, fragranced products often contain the same plasticizers found in plastic, called phthalates, which have been shown to potentially affect our hormonal system.
-Other problematic substances frequently found in these types of products are parabens, surfactants/sulfates, microplastics (here too, plastic is being used), antibacterial agents, and mineral oil.
-Take a look at the ingredient list on the products you use and you'll quickly become aware of the enormous amounts of foreign substances you're washing with, applying to your skin, and so on.What we apply to our skin is absorbed by the body and eventually ends up in our bloodstream.
-Foreign substances that aren't made for our bodies and can cause problems.
-A good rule of thumb when it comes to skincare is that what you use on your skin and body should be so pure that it could just as well be eaten.
-Choose eco-labeled and fragrance-free products as your first option.
+In addition to fragrance being highly allergenic, fragranced products often contain the same plasticizers found in plastic, called phthalates, which have been shown to affect our hormonal system.
+Other problematic substances that often occur in these types of products are parabens, surfactants/sulfates, microplastics (here too, plastic is used), antibacterial agents, and mineral oil.
+Feel free to check the ingredient list on the products you use and you'll quickly become aware of the enormous amounts of foreign substances you wash yourself with, apply to your skin, and so on.What we apply to our skin is absorbed by the body and eventually ends up in our bloodstream.
+Foreign substances that are not made for our bodies and that can cause problems.
+A good rule of thumb when it comes to skincare is that what you use on your skin and body should be so pure that you could just as well eat it.
+Choose eco-certified and fragrance-free products first.
 The shorter the ingredient list, the better.

-Choose toothbrushes that aren't made of plastic when possible.
-The same applies to hairbrushes—preferably choose one made of wood and natural rubber instead of a plastic hairbrush.
-Buy organic GOTS-certified towels or alternatively second-hand ones to reduce the harmful chemicals found in new textiles.
+Preferably choose toothbrushes that are not made of plastic.
+The same applies to hairbrushes - preferably choose one made of wood and natural rubber instead of a plastic hairbrush.
+Buy organic GOTS-certified towels or alternatively second hand to reduce all the harmful chemicals found in new textiles.

 Laundry Detergent & Fabric Softener

-Avoid conventional laundry detergents and fabric softeners as they are highly allergenic and contain large amounts of hormone-disrupting substances.
-Wash your laundry with an ecological/environmentally friendly detergent, preferably fragrance-free, and use an ecological/environmentally friendly fabric softener when needed.
+Avoid conventional laundry detergents and fabric softeners as these are highly allergenic and contain large amounts of hormone-disrupting substances.
+Wash your laundry with an organic/eco-friendly detergent, preferably fragrance-free, and use an organic/eco-friendly fabric softener when needed.
 A tip is to use a few tablespoons of regular vinegar in the fabric softener compartment.
-This makes the laundry softer and less static.
-It also helps to remove bad odors and makes your washing machine sparkling clean.
+It makes the laundry softer and less static.
+It also helps remove bad odors and makes your washing machine sparkling clean.

-At Glimja, we offer good alternatives to the conventional products available on the market.
-We have done and continue to do our best to find the purest alternatives so that you can use safe and non-toxic products in your bathroom.
+At Glimja, we have good alternatives to the conventional products available on the market.
+We have done and continue to do our best to find the cleanest alternatives so that you can use safe and non-toxic products in your bathroom.

-Original post written by Sara Mårtensson, founder of Lapland Eco Store which since 2021 is part of Glimja.
+Original post written by Sara Mårtensson, founder of Lapland Eco Store which has been part of Glimja since 2021.

 Sara Mårtensson